The evolution of human nature in one diagram

 Past, current, and future books.

-Coming in 2022, this book (with temporary bad cover) provides a first principles theory of why we have emotional expressions, and derives their meaning and structure.
+Coming in 2022, EXPRESSLY HUMAN: Decoding the Language of Emotion provides a first principles theory of why we have emotional expressions, and derives their meaning and structure.

 Emotional expressions are how social animals negotiate, and correspond to bets of reputation.
 It is via these bets of social capital that reputations rise and fall in a functioning social network.

 This groundbreaking book provides new foundations for understand the true role of free expression, and why emotional expressions are ironically so important.